The undergraduate certificate in global health is a 15-credit program open to all undergraduate students at the University of Wisconsin–Madison.

 The certificate is administered by the College of Agricultural and Life Sciences (CALS) and the Global Health Institute (GHI) in partnership with faculty and staff across campus.

 Learn more about the program on its website.

 Undergraduate students from all majors on campus are encouraged to consider completing the certificate in global health.

 Students may declare after completing any one of the program's three core courses.
 While admission to the certificate is not competitive, students should be aware that enrollment in the core courses occurs on a first-come, first-served basis.
 Information about declaring the certificate can be found on the program website.

 There is no guarantee that all interested students will be able to complete the certificate, but completion is most likely for students who take the program’s core courses as early as possible.

-While interested students would ideally take at least one of the certificate's core courses as freshmen or sophomores, many students do not get into these courses until their junior or senior years.
-This can make planning difficult—ideal and actual scheduling options are presented below.
-In theory, students can complete the program's requirements in any order, but there are two important things to keep in mind:
+While interested students would ideally take at least one of the certificate's core courses as freshmen or sophomores, many students do not get into these courses until their junior or senior years, which can make planning difficult.
+Students can complete the program's requirements in any order, but there are two important things to keep in mind: